GNOME Keyring

 libsecret library which replaces the deprecated libgnome-keyring library.

 GNOME Keyring is part of the GNOME desktop.
 As of 2006, it integrated with NetworkManager to store WEP passwords.
 GNOME Web and the email client Geary uses GNOME Keyring to store passwords.

-In 2009, a statistical study of software packages in the Red Hat Linux distribution found that packages depending upon GNOME Keyring (and therefore integrated somewhat with the GNOME desktop environment) were less likely to be associated with software vulnerabilities than those with a dependency upon kdelibs (and therefore integrated somewhat with the KDE desktop environment).

 On systems where GNOME Keyring is present, software written in Vala can use it to store and retrieve passwords.
 The GNOME Keyring Manager (gnome-keyring-manager) was the first user interface for the GNOME Keyring.
 As of GNOME 2.22, it is deprecated and replaced entirely with Seahorse.